Tour Information for USNO Washington DC

 All visitors must be prepared to submit to a security screening.
 This will involve passing through a magnetometer and the hand-searching of personal belongings.
 Security screening will begin at 7:00 pm (8:00 Daylight Time); please be present at the gate by this time.
 Visitors who arrive after 7:20 pm (8:20 Daylight Time) will not be granted admission even if they have a reservation.

 Refusal to accept these terms will result in denial of admission.

 Once on the grounds, all visitors will be issued a Visitor's Badge.
 This badge must be worn at all times, and must be surrendered at the conclusion of the tour.

 There is considerable walking on hilly ground in darkness during the tour.
 Please take this into consideration before you request passes.
-Once on the grounds visitors will be placed into escorted groups.
+Many of our buildings are old and do not have easy access for wheelchairs, strollers, etc. Once on the grounds visitors will be placed into escorted groups.
 You must stay with your assigned group throughout the tour.
-Please be aware that USNO is a military installation, and that tours may be suspended at any time by military security considerations.
 While you are certainly welcome to bring them, tours are not recommended for children under the age of 10 years.